skip to Main Content

 The above mentioned conditions are product-dependent.
 The manufacturer’s instructions must be followed.

 A general statement on this is not possible.
-The manufacturers provide information as to whether systems with or without top coat are permitted.
+The manufacturers provide information whether systems with or without topcoat are approved.
+Products specially developed for protection against hydrocarbon fires can even be used in adverse climatic conditions such as offshore structures.

-In order to obtain the building authority approval for exterior intumescent materials, outdoor exposure of coated steel plates is required.
-After 2, 5 and 10 years, aged plates are officially tested again and the approval is then extended accordingly.
-The system must always be provided with the top coats prescribed by the respective manufacturers.
+To obtain a building authority approval for exterior intumescent materials, outdoor exposure of coated steel plates is required.
+After 2, 5 and 10 years, aged plates are officially tested again and the approval is extended accordingly.
+If a top coat is required, it must always be approved by the manufacturer of the intumescent coating, as it must be part of the tested and approved system.

-In the case of small gaps, it can be assumed that the intumescent will bridge them by foaming in the event of fire.
+In case of small gaps, it can be assumed that the insulation layer builder will bridge them in the event of a fire by foaming.

 The surface in the gap should be coated as deep as possible.